hundredball/ECE143_Project_Group24/README.md

 # ECE143 Project Team 24: San Diego Fire and EMS Incidents
 This project analyzes fire and ems incident calls in San Diego.
+Plots and visualiztion shown on slides are contained on python notebook.
 Python notebook contains:

 1. Distribution of incident call categories
 2. Visualization of yearly, monthly and daily trends of fire incidents
 3. Mapping incident rate and population data across San Diego zip codes